analogdevicesinc/scopy/docs/user_guide/index.rst

 Once you downloaded the installer, run it and follow all the required steps.
 After completion, system reboot is required.

-Video intalation guide:
+Video installation guide:

 .. video:: https://www.youtube.com/watch?v=894HkVXf7-U

   **Scopy for Linux**

-Before downloading and extracting the scopy-v1.1.1-Linux-flatpak.zip archive, you need to setup Flatpak `using this setup guide <https://flatpak.org/setup/>`_ for your Linux distribution.
+Before downloading and extracting the scopy-Linux-flatpak.zip archive, you need to setup Flatpak `using this setup guide <https://flatpak.org/setup/>`_ for your Linux distribution.